The month of December is the time when you get to see the annual Geminids meteor shower.

 Once you are at the location:

 — Make sure you switch off the phone, and your eyes need ~ 30 minutes to get adjusted to the dark.
-If you are carrying a flashlight, cover it with red cellophane wrap or some kind of red filter so that it doesn’t interfere with viewing.
+If you are carrying a flashlight, cover it with a red cellophane wrap or some kind of red filter so that it doesn’t interfere with viewing.

 — Watch the night sky for at least 15 to 20 minutes for a chance to spot meteors.